 - And more.

-There is also another beautiful lake about 10 minutes outside of the park but technically within it’s regions called Sawmill Lake where you can launch boats:
+There is also another beautiful lake about 10 minutes outside of the park but technically within it’s regions called Sawmill Lake where you can launch boats (there is also a very neat waterfall here too).

 The 5 activities I managed to do there in a short time made my trip there very satisfying and I will be sure to return to redo them again in the future.